 Why Bitcoin matters is no longer an argument.
 It is a record.

 Bitcoin has outperformed every major fiat currency over the past decade despite multiple drawdowns of 70% or more along the way.
-It has continuously produced blocks for 17 years through two documented consensus incidents resolved in hours.
+It has produced blocks continuously for 17 years through two documented consensus incidents resolved in hours.
 It has attracted over $68 billion in spot-ETF inflows from the most conservative institutional investors in the world (Farside Investors).
 It has given a viable savings instrument to people in countries where banks and governments have failed.

 The sound money thesis stopped being a prediction the moment Bitcoin survived its first decade of macro shocks.
 The digital gold thesis stopped being a hope when BlackRock and Fidelity built spot ETF infrastructure around it.
 The $1.55 trillion market cap as of May 2026 (CoinGecko) reflects global demand, not speculation.